splch/qubit-simulator/README.md

 ## Testing

-Tests are included in the package to verify its functionality:
+Tests are included in the package to verify its functionality and provide more advanced examples:

 ```shell
 python3 -m pytest tests/